What is Telemedicine?

-- Telemedicine benefits from doctors intercommunication transmitting patient data and obtaining a second opinion and knowledge exchange ("doc2doc" telemedicine).
-It is used in medical qualification, particularly in complicated cases or in remote areas.
+- Telemedicine is useful for doctors to transmit patient data to one another, to obtain second opinions and to exchange knowledge ("doc2doc" telemedicine).
+It is used in continuing medical education, in particularly complicated cases or in remote areas.

-- Telemedicine is also used in direct cooperation between doctors and patients ("doc2patient" tele-medicine).
-Thereby especially health values will be monitored, if needed diagnoses and therapies will be provided.
+- Telemedicine is also used in direct collaboration between doctors and patients ("doc2patient" telemedicine).
+Above all, health values are monitored, but diagnoses are also made and therapies initiated if necessary.

 The following figures shows the system architecture of the Fontane-Project: